trentfisher/veganmilitia-hugo/content/post/2019-11-18-tsr-meets-internet2.md

 So, several months ago I wrote up
 [my experiences with TSR in the early days of the internet]({{<relref "2019-10-12-tsr-meets-internet.md">}}).
-Yesterday, I am listening to one of my favorite podcasts, [Plot Points](http://plotpointspod.com/), [interviewing Shannon Appelcline](http://plotpointspod.com/rpg-historian-shannon-appelcline-told-to-cease-desist-by-tsr-ep-166/), and was surprised to hear someone else involved in those long ago events.
+A few days ago, I was listening to one of my favorite podcasts, [Plot Points](http://plotpointspod.com/), [interviewing Shannon Appelcline](http://plotpointspod.com/rpg-historian-shannon-appelcline-told-to-cease-desist-by-tsr-ep-166/), and was surprised to hear someone else involved in those long ago events.

 While I had some bits of history he did not (e.g. the email TSR sent to me and related names and dates) I realize I left out some details.
-Also, in my searching, I found [another account of these events](http://www.oocities.org/lapetitelesson/cs/text/TSR.txt), and a [detailed web site](http://d7.pipemaze.com/tsr-vs-the-internet/) and I found [Rob Repp](https://www.linkedin.com/in/robrepp/).
+Also, in my searching, I found [another account of these events](http://www.oocities.org/lapetitelesson/cs/text/TSR.txt), and a [detailed web site](http://d7.pipemaze.com/tsr-vs-the-internet/) and I found [Rob Repp](https://www.linkedin.com/in/robrepp/), himself.

 One difference between our cases is that his site was devoted entirely to non D&D games.
 Which means he could laugh off the threatening letters.
 My site, on the other hand, covered many systems and there was a lot of D&D content, mainly because that was what I played.
 When I saw something on USENET of interest, I would archive it on the FTP site.
 As such, the D&D parts of my site were probably the only materials which I personally read.
 None of it was directly copied from any TSR materials.
 None of it, in my opinion, violated any copyrights.